clstaudt/uvdemo-workbench/README.md

 ## Features

+This demo workbench illustrates:
+- Using a production library as an **editable dependency** with uv
-- Notebooks use `nbdime` for git diff and merge operations
+- Notebooks with `nbdime` for better git diff and merge operations
+- Scripts and notebooks that can test library changes in real-time
+- Clean separation between production code and development/testing environment
-- Imports `uvdemo` as an editable dependency from `../uvdemo`
+- Automatic dependency inheritance from the main library
-- All dependencies are automatically inherited from uvdemo